yoannisj/craft-starter/README.md

     You probably want to change the following environment variables

-    `ENVIRONMENT` - Set this to `development` on your local computer so you can run the project in development mode `DATABASE_NAME` - Set this to the name of the databse that you will use on production `DATABASE_TABLE_PREFIX` - Change this if your production database already contains another craft project using the same table prefix
+    `ENVIRONMENT` - Set this to `development` on your local computer so you can run the project in development mode `DATABASE_NAME` - Set this to the name of the database that you will use on production `DATABASE_TABLE_PREFIX` - Change this if your production database already contains another craft project using the same table prefix

 4. Run `docker-compose run --rm craft composer update` to update all composer dependencies and write your `composer.lock` file.